Ficool

 A few butlers took his belongings and carried them toward his residence.

-As he walked down the hallway, he spotted Elara standing by the notice board, focused.
+As he walked down the hallway, he spotted Elara standing by the notice board, focused on something.

 "Happy New Year," he whispered.

-Elara flinched, startled, quickly turning toward him before letting out a breath.
+Elara flinched, startled, and quickly turned toward him before letting out a breath.

 "Why would you sneak up on me like that?
 You freaked me out."